Do we have to use the Design System source code?

 to leverage the community fixes and testing.

-Which frameworks are used to create the GUI?
+Which frameworks are used to create the Design System?

-With improved versioning in the release, projects who are using a version of the GUI 1.x will continue to be able to use and implement their
+With improved versioning in the release, projects who are using a version of the GEL Design System v2.0 will continue to be able to use and implement their

 corresponding version.
-Each project should review the GUI 2.0.0 and assess the value, effort and impact of updating their projects before
+Each project should review the GEL Design System v3.0 and assess the value, effort and impact of updating their projects before

 proceeding with the upgrade.